ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 Read in the data from files: `X_train`, `X_test`, `Y_train`, `Y_test`, `features.txt`, `activities.txt`,

-* The first variable "subject" is the number of the subject who performed the activity.
+* The first variable `subject` is the number of the subject who performed the activity.
 There are 30 subjects, numbered from "1" to "30".

-* The second variable "activity" is the activity performed by the subject.
+* The second variable `activity` is the activity performed by the subject.
 There are six types of activity:
 	* Walking
 	* Walking Upstairs
 	* Walking Downstairs